What we look for in Recursers

 You enjoy programming.
 Recursers spend most of their time here programming or doing things directly related to programming (code reviews, discussing programming problems as a group, etc.).
 RC is for you if the idea of spending most of your time on programming appeals to you.

-Application tip: Show us code you’ve written, your technical blog, or anything else that shows that you program.
+Application tip: Show us code you've written.
+If you have a technical blog or anything else that shows you like to program, that's great too, but not necessary.

 You want to get dramatically better.
 This applies regardless of whether you’ve been programming for two months or two decades.
 We don’t think there’s a meaningful upper bound on how good a programmer you can be.
 And even if there is, 99.9% of us aren’t close to it.
 RC is for you if you believe you could be a much better programmer and you want to work on improving yourself with a community of others who feel the same way.